Atlantic Creole: Melungeon Creoles

 My judgment (to be discussed later) is that a mustee was primarily part-African and American [Indian] and that a mulatto was usually part-European and American [Indian].
 The act is also significant because it asserts that part-American [Indians] with or without [emphasis added] African ancestry could be counted as Negroes, thus having an implication for all later slave censuses.

 Beginning about 1767, some of the ancestors of the Melungeons reached the frontier New River area, where they are listed in the 1780s on tax lists of Montgomery County, Virginia.
 From there they migrated south in the Appalachian Range to Wilkes County, North Carolina, where some are listed as "white" on the 1790 census.
 They resided in a part that became Ashe County, where they are designated as "other free" in 1800.

-Seminole Creoles
+Seminole Creoles (Black Seminoles)

-Seminole Creoles are descendants of the Seminole people and free or enslaved Creoles who allied with Seminole groups in Spanish Florida.
+Seminole Creoles (Black Seminoles or Afro Seminoles) are descendants of the Seminole people and free or enslaved Creoles who allied with Seminole groups in Spanish Florida.

 Historically, the Seminole creoles lived mostly in distinct bands near the Amerindian Seminole.
 Some were enslaved, particularly of Seminole leaders, but the Seminole creoles had more freedom than enslaved creoles in the South and by other Amerindian tribes.

 Today, Creole Seminole descendants live primarily in rural communities around the Seminole Nation of Oklahoma.
 Its two Freedmen's bands, the Caesar Bruner Band and the Dosar Barkus Band, are represented on the General Council of the Nation.
 Other centers are in Florida, Texas, the Bahamas, and northern Mexico.